Before you decide to rent an apartment, it is a good idea to create a checklist of things to do. Check out our “smart” checklist below.

 2. Decide On Bedrooms and Layout

 You’ll also need to decide on the layout that suits your lifestyle best.
-First, decide if you want a studio, one bedroom, two or even three bedroom.
-Then, decide on number of bathrooms you need.
+First, decide if you want a studio, one-bedroom, two, or even three bedrooms.
+Then, decide on the number of bathrooms you need.
 Finally, consider picking a floor plan that works for you.

 3. Research Neighborhoods

 Now you are ready to pick a geographic area you want to live in and do research on the neighborhoods that lie within that area.
 Consider the following criteria when making your final decision: proximity to your place of employment, schools, shopping centers, highways, gyms, friends/family, and other places that are important for your lifestyle.

 Once you figure out the area you want to live in, search for apartments on apartment listing websites and by doing a direct search on major search engines for ‘apartments in <insert neighborhood> that are important.

 6. Find Out What Comes With The Apartment And What Doesn’t